 The second time around, when I went to drop them – it was almost a similar situation.
 Dropped and said goodbye in a couple of minutes, and then got behind the line of vehicles wanting to exit.
 Wonder of wonders, there was a cab parked sideways in front of us – the driver waiting for his passenger to arrive and get in.
 It was a mad cacophony of blaring horns and yelling from drivers in other vehicles (including yours truly), asking him to get his cab out of the way – as we all anticipated paying 85 bucks just because of this dumb driver.
 Luckily, made it out without incident, and just within 5 minutes.

 I guess all this sounds a bit dramatic, but the Airport Authority seriously needs to reconsider this brainless rule.
 In an extremely crowded and cramped enclosure like the Pune airport, 5 minutes is simply too less for entry and exit.
-I’m aware there have been cases of vehicles (especially cabs) hogging space in the premises as they wait for their passengers with the usual “sirf paanch minute” excuse, so I’m not at all against a time limit for parking.
+I’m aware there have been cases of vehicles (especially cabs) hogging space in the premises as they wait for their passengers with the usual “sirf paanch minute” excuse, so I’m not at all against a time limit for parking or imposing charges if that limit is exceeded.

-All I’m saying is – either increase the time to 10 minutes, or create some more space (if that’s even possible) so that vehicles can exit smoothly without getting stuck in a queue and having to pay for that reason.
+All I’m saying is – either increase the time to 10 minutes, or create some more space and strictly designated pick-up/drop-off areas so that vehicles can exit smoothly without getting stuck in a queue and having to pay unnecessarily for that reason.